euthumos/mlcourse/07-midterm/README.md

-## **Running a web service in a local server**
+## **Local server deployment**

 The final model has been implemented in a web service, and to run it, the following steps are required:

-- Install Docker: Docker can be obtained from the official website at https://www.docker.com/.
+- Install Docker.
+Docker can be obtained from the official website at https://www.docker.com/.

-- Access the Dockerfile: In the current repository or a cloned repository on your local machine, you will find a Dockerfile containing all the specifications required to build the container.
+- Access the Dockerfile.
+In the current repository or a cloned repository on your local machine, you will find a Dockerfile containing all the specifications required to build the container.
 This includes Python, the virtual environment, scripts, the model file, and other dependencies.

 - To construct the container, initiate Docker on your system, launch a terminal or command window and input the following command: